curedao/docs/README.md

 framework instance platform settings.
 Preservation of the data in its original format will allow for:

-1. Asynchronous Queued Data Parsing Jobs - This is necessary to allow for the data to be parsed in parallel offline and avoid overloading the web server.
+1. Asynchronous Queued Data Parsing Jobs - This is necessary to allow for the data to be parsed in parallel offline and avoid overloading the webserver.
 2. Storage of data incompatible with a time-series relational data store.
 3. Storage of data formats that do not yet have defined parser plugins.
-This will allow for the data to imported at a later date when the data mapper has been defined.
+This will allow for the data to be imported at a later date when the data mapper has been defined.
 4. Updating parsers to support changes in the response format for a particular API.